Steve Moloney (The Barista League): Coffee Insurrection Hero Chapter #71

 1- Introduce yourself: who are you, where are you from, where do you work and what’s your job.

 My name is Steve Moloney, i am the founder and CEO of The Barista League as well as Ordna Event Agency – the company that produces The Barista League.
-I was originally born in but live and work in Gothenburg, Sweden.
+I was originally born in Australia but live and work in Gothenburg, Sweden.

 2- When and why did coffee become important to you?